Updates for 2023 coming soon!

 Bring Cash

 Now imagine, it’s the end of Day 2, you’re walking back and you are TIRED.
-If you bring cash you can pay one of the jump in a pedicabs and get back to your camping spot in no time!
-This is why tip 5 is so important!
+If you bring cash, you can pay a pedicab and get back to your camping spot in no time.
+You may have to splurge, but it will be worth it.
+Be sure to keep cash on you in a cute shoulder bag like this one from Jacquemus, or maybe in this Kate Spade wristlet.

-Now go get that cute photo in front of the Ferris wheel and don’t forget to tag @thelagirl in your photos!
+Now that you’re prepared, go get that cute photo in front of the Ferris wheel and don’t forget to tag @thelagirl in your photos.
+Also, check out the hottest festival parties you need to be at.